-The attendance of employees at seminars and training programs is considered part of continual professional development.
-Attendance of such seminars and programs must be preapproved by the department Director.
-Compensation for travel time and attendance at programs will be made in accordance with 29 Code of Federal Regulations [C.F.R.] sections 785.10 through 785.41.
 The City will pay all reasonable out-of-pocket expenses for lodging, travel costs, meals, etc., pursuant to its regular expense policy.
 However, no such expenses will be reimbursed without receipts documenting payments of such expenses.
 The misrepresentation or altering of claims for reimbursement may result in the filing of criminal complaints, as well as disciplinary action.
-The City will provide for coach class by air, bus or train for official travel.
-Unless coach class is not available, under normal circumstances, the vendor (airline travel agents, etc.) will be paid directly.